Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/deploy-microprofile-to-web-app-for-containers.md

 }
 ```

-Through the use of the `@Path("/helloworld")` annotation, we can see that this REST endpoint, when combined with the `/api` specified in the `Application` class, will be `/api/helloworld`.
-When this endpoint is called using an HTTP GET request, we can see that the method will produce text/html, and in fact it is simply a hard-coded string "Hello, world!".
+Through the use of the *@Path("/helloworld")* annotation, you can see that this REST endpoint, when it's combined with the */api* that's specified in the `Application` class, will be */api/helloworld*.
+When you call this endpoint by using an HTTP GET request, you can see that the method produces text/html and, in fact, it's simply a hard-coded string, "Hello, world!"

-We have now covered all the code required to create a microservice using MicroProfile.
-We can now use Maven to build it, containerize it into a Docker container, and run it locally.
-We can do that with the following steps:
+So far, this article has covered all the code that's required for you to create a microservice by using MicroProfile.
+You can now use Maven to build it, containerize it into a Docker container, and run it locally by doing the following:

-1. Run `mvn clean package` and wait until it successfully completes.
+1. Run `mvn clean package`, and wait until it is complete.

-1. Run `docker run -it --rm -p 8080:8080 <docker.registry>/<docker.name>:latest`, for example, `docker run -it --rm -p 8080:8080 jogilescr.azurecr.io/samples/docker-helloworld:latest`, if your `docker.registry` is `jogilescr.azurecr.io` and `docker.name` is `samples/docker-helloworld`.
+1. Run `docker run -it --rm -p 8080:8080 <docker.registry>/<docker.name>:latest`.
+For example, *docker run -it --rm -p 8080:8080 jogilescr.azurecr.io/samples/docker-helloworld:latest*, where *\<docker.registry>* is *jogilescr.azurecr.io* and *\<docker.name>* is *samples/docker-helloworld*.

-1. Try accessing [http://localhost:8080/microprofile/api/helloworld](http://localhost:8080/microprofile/api/helloworld) and [http://localhost:8080/health](http://localhost:8080/health) in your web browser.
-If you see the expected "Hello, world!" response (and health-related information for the [/health](http://localhost:8080/health) endpoint), you have successfully deployed the MicroProfile application on your local machine.
+1. Try to access [http://localhost:8080/microprofile/api/helloworld](http://localhost:8080/microprofile/api/helloworld) and [http://localhost:8080/health](http://localhost:8080/health) in your web browser.
+If you see the expected "Hello, world!" response (and health-related information for the [/health](http://localhost:8080/health) endpoint), you've successfully deployed the MicroProfile application on your local machine.

-## Pushing to the Azure Container Registry
+## Push the container to the Azure container registry instance

+Now that you've successfully built and run your MicroProfile application on your local machine, push this container to your container registry instance.

+> [!NOTE]
-Now that we have successfully built and run our MicroProfile application on our local machine, the next step is to push this container into our container registry.
-In this tutorial we are using the Azure Container Registry, but any container registry will work (as long as the `pom.xml` file is edited to point to the relevant location).
+> Although this article uses an Azure container registry instance, any container registry instance should work, as long as the *pom.xml* file is edited to point to the relevant location.

-1. Run `mvn clean package` to clean, compile, and create a local docker image.
+1. To clean, compile, and create a local Docker image, run `mvn clean package`.
-2. Run `mvn dockerfile:push` to push to the Azure Container Registry.
+2. To push the container to the Azure container registry instance, run `mvn dockerfile:push`.

-At this stage you now have your docker container image uploaded to the Azure Container Registry, but it is not yet
-running as we now have to deploy it into an Azure Web App for Containers instance.
-We will now do that.
+You now have your Docker container image uploaded to the Azure container registry instance.
+However, it's not yet running.
+You now have to deploy it to an Azure Web App for Containers instance.

-## Creating an Azure Web App for Containers instance
+## Create an Azure Web App for Containers instance

-1. Return to the [Azure Portal](http://portal.azure.com) and create a new Web App for Containers instance (located under the 'Web + Mobile' heading in the menu).
-A few pointers:
+1. In the [Azure portal](http://portal.azure.com), in the left pane, select **Web + Mobile**, and then do the following:

-   1. The name you specify here will be the public URL of the web app (although a custom domain can be added later if desired), so it is a good idea to pick a name that you can easily remember.
+   a.
+Specify a name.
+The name will become the public URL of the web app, so it's a good idea to pick a name that you can easily remember.
+You can add a custom domain name later, if you want.

-   1. When you get to the 'Configure container' section, you can select 'Azure Container Registry' for the 'Image source', and then select the correct image from the drop-down lists.
+   b.
+In the **Configure container** section, under **Image source**, select **Azure Container Registry** and then, in the drop-down list, select the correct image.

-   1. You do not need to specify any value in the 'Startup File' field.
+   c.
+You don't need to specify a value in the **Startup File** field.

-1. Once the instance is created (again, it is very quick), click on it and then click on the 'Application Settings' menu item.
-In here you need to add a new application setting, where the key is `WEBSITES_PORT` and the value is `8080`.
-This tells Azure which port you want to expose in the container, and it will be mapped to port 80 externally.
+1. After you've created the instance, select it, and then select **Application Settings**.
+For **Key**, enter **WEBSITES_PORT**, and for **Value**, enter **8080**.
+These settings tell Azure which port to expose in the container and to map it to port 80 externally.

-1. Optionally, click on the 'Docker Container' link, and enable 'Continuous Deployment', so that whenever you update the Azure Container Registry image it is automatically updated in the Azure Web App for Containers instance.
+1. (Optional) Select the **Docker Container** link, and then enable **Continuous Deployment**.
+By doing so, whenever you update the Azure container registry instance image, it's automatically updated in the Azure Web App for Containers instance.

-1. You should be able to access the Azure-hosted instances at `http://<appname>.azurewebsites.net/microprofile/api/helloworld` and `http://<appname>.azurewebsites.net/health`.
+1. You should now be able to access the Azure-hosted instances at `http://<appname>.azurewebsites.net/microprofile/api/helloworld` and `http://<appname>.azurewebsites.net/health`.

 ## Summary

-Through this tutorial we have stepped through the process of creating a simple MicroProfile-based microservice, containerized it into a Docker container, and we have run it locally and published it to Azure.
-Extending our microservice to provide more useful functionality is outside the scope of this tutorial, but there is a wealth of tutorials and advice on MicroProfile on the internet, and readers are encouraged to review [MicroProfile.io](https://microprofile.io/) for more content.
+In this tutorial, you've stepped through the process of creating a simple MicroProfile-based microservice, containerized it into a Docker container, run it locally, and published it to Azure.
+You can extend your microservice to provide additional useful functionality.
+For more information, go to [MicroProfile.io](https://microprofile.io/).